-The Amplifying Maternal Voices (AMV) project will spotlight the maternal mental health experiences of mothers from seldom heard communities.
+The Amplifying Maternal Voices (AMV) project spotlights mothers' maternal mental health experiences from seldom-heard communities.

-In pursuit of accessible care for all women and families, we will host a national conference and learning event to break down barriers and produce an Engagement Toolkit to inspire action at a local level.
+In pursuit of accessible care for all women and families, we hosted a national conference and learning event in March 2023 to break down barriers and produce an Engagement Toolkit to inspire action at a local level.

-Available to all 100+ MMHA members and trailed with local networks co-produced with a representative Champion Network.
+Available to all Maternal Mental Health Alliance members and trialled with local networks co-produced with a representative Champion Network.

 - Reaching over 100 multi-sector delegates across the UK

 - Promoting uptake of the toolkit & approaches to amplifying seldom-heard voices

 Why do we need the Amplifying Maternal Voices project?

 Currently, around one in four women experience mental health problems during pregnancy and during the 24 months after giving birth.
 Yet 55% of women who report their experience of mental health problems are not referred to services or given any advice about organisations to contact for further help.

 How will mothers and professionals benefit from the Amplifying Maternal Voices project?